Welcome to today's edition of the Rush 24-7 podcast.

 But the deal that Obama is negotiating with them allows them to keep 6,000 centrifuges.

-Because the Chicoms are letting them have weapons and arms, and the Russians are letting them have weapons and arms, and maybe even a norcs.
+Well, it hasn't worked because the Chikoms are letting them have weapons and arms, and the Russians are letting them have weapons and arms, and maybe even a NORCS.

 And we've got an economic embargo, but it's not stopping them because other nations are trading with Iran and furnishing them weapons and arms.

-Obama's addressing the Iranian people, blaming hardliners in his own country for the lack of a deal so far, implied blaming Netanyahu for the same thing in Israel, pledging the people of Iran they're going to get a deal done, all the while citing the Ayatollah hominy, saying they have no intention of ever developing a nuclear weapon.
+Obama's addressing the Iranian people, blaming hardliners in his own country for the lack of a deal so far, implied blaming Netanyahu for the same thing in Israel, pledging the people of Iran they're going to get a deal done, all the while citing the Ayatollah hominy saying they have no intention of ever developing a nuclear weapon.

 So what is this all about?

-Of course it's about nuclear weapons, and of course it's about Iran securing them.
+I'm asking rhetorically, of course it's about nuclear weapons, and of course it's about Iran securing them.

 This much we know.

-Let me now go to the Thomas Loopy Friedman column, and to set this up, I want to go back to yesterday's soundbite that we played from Thomas Friedman, he's a New York Times foreign policy columnist slash expert.
+Let me now go to the Thomas Lupe Friedman column and to set this up, I want to go back to yesterday's soundbite that we played from Thomas Friedman.

 And this is from Wednesday night CNN's Aaron Burnett out front.

-She said to Tom Friedman, and it's embarrassing me this guy's a this guy is a is a is uh is a Bible, he is the gospel in foreign policy to everybody that reads the New York Times.
+He is the gospel in foreign policy to everybody that reads the New York Times.

-And it's just it's well, it's absurd, it's dangerous because the guy is so wrong about that.
+It's dangerous because the guy is so wrong about that.

-Just it's I don't know, folks.
+I don't know, folks.

 These are the kind of things that if you think about it too much, it actually makes you question your faith in people to get things right.